bgd-labs/aave-proposals-v3/src/20231207_Multi_AaveGovernanceV3Activation/AaveGovernanceV3Activation.md

 A full specification can be found [HERE](https://governance.aave.com/t/bgd-aave-governance-v3-activation-plan/14993/13), but as summary:

 - 2 governance proposals need to be created: one running on the Level 1 Executor (Short Executor) and another on the Level 2 Executor (Long Executor).
-- As both proposals need to be atomically executed, a `Mediator` contract will temporary receive certain permissions, in order to sync both Level 1 and Level 2.
+- As both proposals need to be atomically executed, a `Mediator` contract will temporarily receive certain permissions, in order to sync both Level 1 and Level 2.
 - High-level, the proposals do the following:

   - Migrate the ownership of the v2 Executors to the v3 Executors, in order to avoid any possible permissions lock.